 It’s that time of year again!
-Time to register for spring and summer courses at Huntington University.
-Below is a list of upcoming course offerings for students in the Religious Studies programs.
-Spring courses registration is now open on WebAdvisor through until May 4, 2018.
+Time to register for spring courses at Huntington University.
+Below is a list of upcoming course offerings in Religious Studies.
+Spring course registration is now open on WebAdvisor .

 This course considers the nature and meaning of interpersonal communication as dialogue.
 An examination is made of communication skills such as self-awareness, self-disclosure, listening and responding.
 Students will explore the meaning of four levels of communication: exchange, interchange, intimacy, and communion.
 The virtue of civility seen as an ethical organizational tool will be explored as the basis for enhancing all forms of interpersonal communication. (lec 3) cr 3.

 Cross-listed as RLST 2446.
 Students may not retain credit for COST 2446 and either COST 2445, RLST 2445 or RLST 2446.
 Lecture (3.00).

 Dynamics of Interpersonal Communication II – Register Today!
 Course Code: RLST 2447 E12 Professor: C. Krejlgaard Start Date: May 6, 2019 Type: Online